sagedurrahman/sagedurrahman.github.io/README.md

-"Pathways to Progress: Analyzing Promotion Potentials" The project name "Pathways to Progress: Analyzing Promotion Potentials" is both engaging and descriptive.
+# Pathways to Progress: Analyzing Promotion Potentials
+The project name "Pathways to Progress: Analyzing Promotion Potentials" is both engaging and descriptive.
 It effectively conveys the focus on understanding and enhancing the factors influencing employee promotions within an organization.
 Here's a detailed explanation of the steps involved in the analysis, along with some additional improvements and insights.
 # 1. Data Loading and Initial Exploration
 Initial exploration helps understand the structure and basic statistics of the dataset.